-During three months of their first postgraduate year, residents begin their otolaryngology rotations.
+During six months of their first postgraduate year, residents begin their otolaryngology rotations.
 Each of the rotations is for a period of one month, with the audiology/speech rotation split into two weeks each.
 The head and neck preliminary rotation gives the resident early exposure to the head and neck service.
 The rotation with our satellite facilities gives the resident exposure to the community practice.
 Our audiology/speech rotation allows intense time to learn and become familiar with these subspecialties.
 This rotation provides a clear understanding on how these subspecialties fit into the patient care team.

 Graduate Level II

 The resident will learn how to perform a complete head and neck examination, including nasopharyngoscopy, indirect laryngoscopy, microscopic examination of the ear, flexible fiberoptic laryngoscopy, rigid endoscopy of the nose and paranasal sinuses, myringotomy with and without placement of PE tube, tonsillectomy, adenoidectomy, excision head and neck cysts, simple wound closure, tracheotomy, and panendoscopy.

 Graduate Level III